deepset-ai/haystack-home/content/blog/use-deepseek-with-haystack/index.md

 ## Conclusion

 AI is evolving fast, and DeepSeek-R1 proves that no single model fits all use cases.
-A model-agnostic approach lets you plug in the best tool for the job and with modular systems, you can experiment, optimize, and stay ahead as new models emerge.
+A model-agnostic approach lets you plug in the best tool for the job, and with modular systems, you can experiment, optimize, and stay ahead as new models emerge.
 Whether you're building agents, intelligent search systems, or RAG architectures, the ability to seamlessly switch between models ensures long-term scalability and success.

 We’d love to see what you build!
-Try out the notebook, adapt it for your needs, and share your results with us on [LinkedIn](https://www.linkedin.com/company/deepset-ai/) or [Discord](https://discord.gg/Dr63fr9NDS) or submit your Haystack story through [this form](https://forms.gle/UU2Yz6TfJ4Kssk5u7).
+Try out the notebook, adapt it to your needs, and share your results with us on [LinkedIn](https://www.linkedin.com/company/deepset-ai/) or [Discord](https://discord.gg/Dr63fr9NDS).
+You can also submit your Haystack story through [this form](https://forms.gle/UU2Yz6TfJ4Kssk5u7).